bryanless/Yume-Swift/README.md

 ### Search
 - Top favorite anime
-- Search anime by name
+- Search anime by title using either English or Rōmaji

 ### Favorite
 - List of anime added to favorite